NaimSantos/Customs/README.md

 When your opponent activates a card: you can discard 1 "Neo-Spacian" monster; negate its activation, and if you do, destroy it.
 During the End Phase: Shuffle this card into the Extra Deck, then you can Special Summon 1 "Elemental HERO Neos" from your deck

+#### Neo-Spacian Clone

+Monster/Effect/Warrior/LIGHT/Lv 1/ ATK 100/DEF 300

+If this card is Summoned: You can send 1 "Neo-Spacian" monster from your deck to the GY; until the end of this turn, this card's names become the sent monster's name.
+Once per turn: you can target 1 "Elemental Hero Neos" and 1 "Neo-Spacian" monster in your GY; your opponent picks 1 for you to Special Summon to your field, then shuffle the other into the deck.
+If a Fusion Monster you control that lists "Elemental Hero Neos" as material would be shuffled into the Extra Deck by its own effect, you can return this card you control to the hand, instead.

 ### Nordic